emily-clear-k12/clearcenters/Claude outputs/Teacher_SiteWide_Redesign_Plan.md

 on-screen confirmation on Emily's own reskinned pages is still worth a quick look once this is live, but nothing here should differ from the isolated test.

+## Follow-up round on the new nav + first live feedback — done Sept 13, this session

+Once the nav rebuild above actually shipped, Emily's first look at it live turned up a few more things, all fixed same pass:

+- **HUD title wasn't actually centered.** It sat in a `flex: 1` div between the nav cluster and the account cluster — `justify-content: space-between` meant that middle div's width was just "whatever's left over," and centering text inside *that* only centers it relative to the leftover space, not the bar as a whole.
+Since the nav cluster (Hub button + 3 category buttons) is noticeably wider than the account cluster (avatar + gear + log out), the title always sat visibly left of true-center.
+  Switched `TeacherHUD`'s outer bar from flex to a `1fr auto 1fr` CSS grid — two equal side tracks with the title in its own middle column — which centers it on the bar's real width regardless of how uneven the two side clusters are.

+- **Mission Control's pink/coral accent, replaced.** Emily didn't like it;
+  offered four options (cobalt blue, copper amber, deep raspberry, energy lime) and she picked **copper amber (`#E8935A`)**.
+Renamed the `COLORS` entry itself from `pink` to `copper` in `lib/teacherTheme.js` and updated its two call sites (`PAGE_ACCENTS["/teacher/assign"]` and the Mission Control `<Landmark>` on the Hub) — since every Mission Control page reads its accent through one shared `ACCENT` variable, this one swap re-themes the HUD dot, buttons, and panel borders on My Classes, Challenge Library, Assign Briefing, Live Ops Board, and Signal Ops Board all at once.

+- **Nav categories renamed to match the Hub's own room names.** Emily asked whether having the top-bar categories (Teach/Track/Grow) and the Hub's room names (Mission Control/Observatory/S.A.M./etc.) be two different vocabularies for the same destinations was too confusing.
+Turned out "Teach"'s 5 pages are exactly Mission Control's, and "Track"'s 3 pages are exactly Observatory's — so those two categories just took the room's own name outright: `NAV_GROUPS`' `section` field in `TeacherSidebar.js` changed from `"Teach"` → `"Mission Control"` and `"Track"` → `"Observatory"` (both shown in full on the button, no shortening needed).
+"Grow & Manage" spans three different rooms (Resources/Messages/S.A.M.) with no single room to borrow from, so it keeps its functional name and its existing "Grow" shortened button label.

+- **Student Progress's filter controls were hard to read.** The view toggle, class/search/band filters, and summary line sat directly on the busy observatory starfield art with nothing behind them — the plain text lines in particular (the student-count summary, the "sorted so..." note) had no backing at all.
+Wrapped the whole controls cluster in one `panelStyle` glass card, the same treatment every other content block on this page already uses, in `app/teacher/progress/page.js`.

+- **The Class Settings S.A.M. picker won't save ("Couldn't save — try again").** Not something this session's edits touched — the save handler itself (`saveSamSkin` in `app/teacher/settings/page.js`) already has explicit handling for exactly this: a Supabase update that returns either an error or zero matched rows, which its own comment flags as "likely blocked by Row Level Security on 'teachers'."
+That's a database permissions question in Emily's real Supabase project, not something reachable or fixable from this sandbox (only placeholder Supabase credentials here).
+Needs a look at the `teachers` table's RLS policies (specifically whether UPDATE is allowed for a row where `id` = the authenticated user's own id) in the Supabase dashboard.

+Files touched this round: `components/TeacherHUD.js` (grid centering), `lib/teacherTheme.js` + `app/teacher/page.js` (pink → copper), Component
+`TeacherSidebar.js` (section renames), `app/teacher/progress/page.js`
+(filter panel).
+Verified the centering and renamed-nav dropdowns the same way as the round above (isolated test harness + screenshots, deleted before shipping), plus a full `next build` after each change.